masteroga101/Beat-Banger-PsVita-/README.md

 This is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023

-Legacy and Demo mods have to converted to Release via a converter
+Legacy and Demo mods have to converted to Release via a converter, via either an older version of beat banger or a community made converter

 ## Credits